JHCuc3m/ApigeeWorkSpace/README.md

 ### 3. Status Code Validation
 - **Script:** `resources/jsc/raiseGenericFault.js`
 - **Description:** A custom JavaScript script that checks and returns appropriate HTTP status codes based on validation outcomes.

+## Important Notes
+- Ensure that the OpenAPI Specification version used is **3.0** for the `<OASValidation>` policy to function correctly.
+- The OpenAPI file must be in **JSON format** for the custom JavaScript scripts to operate as expected.